Best Roku TV deals at Walmart: These budget smart TVs start at $88

 Ninja professional blender, $50 (reduced from $100)

 This 2-in-1 device features a 11.6-inch touchscreen display and a precision touchpad.
 It comes with 4 GB of RAM and 64 GB of storage.
-The Gateway Notebook runs on Windows 10 and right now it's only $149.
+The Gateway Notebook runs on Windows 10.

 The Nintendo Switch is one of the most-wanted holiday gifts of the year.
 Right now, you can get a great deal on a holiday bundle with the Switch and a Mario Kart 8 Deluxe game download.